Neha00011/QueryZone/README.md

-# Inquiro
+# QueryZone

-Inquiro is a basic quora clone website build with React and Firebase.
+QueryZone is a basic quora clone website build with React and Firebase.
 It is a platform where users can ask questions and get answers from other users.

 ## Features